exmprison/chop/README.md

 python ocr-crv1.py

+# How To Use

+## main.py

+You can use main.py which gives image descriptions and makes images accessible by first running the file.
+As described above, you will use python mainv1.py to run it.
+Now, right click on any image.
+It does not work with images on google search, but you can just click on an image from google and go to the website.
+After right clicking, click copy image address.
+The program will detect that you have copied an image address and give you a description.
+If you do not see a window pop up, then click alt and tab on your keyboard, and look for it as the last tab.
+After clicking “okay” on the image description, it will ask if you want to make the image accessible.
+If you click “yes”, it will make the image accessible, and if you click “no”, it will not.

+## ocr-sr.py

+This python is for the ocr powered screen reader.
+When run with python ocr-srv1.py, nothing will happen at first besides some directions that will be printed into the terminal.
+When you are at your program that does not work with a normal screen reader, you can click alt and r to start up the screen reader.
+Move your mouse around and it will read the text.
+You can left click to have the ocr reset for when your screen changes, and you can click alt r to stop the program.

 ### If you have any ideas for the program, or need help, go to the Discussion tab.
 From there, comment on my Discussion, or make a new discussion.